 "Not everything that counts can be counted, and not everything that can be counted counts." —by William Bruce Cameron

-It is a widely accepted idea in our financial culture today that being banked isn't really a choice, it's something you have to do in order to be financially responsible and smart.
+It is a widely accepted idea in our financial culture today that being banked isn't really a choice, it's something you have to do in order to be financially responsible.

 This then leads to the idea that being underbanked or unbanked is a problem for the poor and financially irresponsible.

-After experiencing the world of alternative financial solutions for herself during her work as a teller at a check cashing store, Lisa Servon came to some controversial conclusions.
+After experiencing the world of alternative financial solutions for herself during her work as a teller at a check cashing store, Servon came to some important conclusions.

-What Lisa found is that traditional financial institutions just don't provide the freedom and flexibility that certain financial demographics need, while alternative financial institutions do.
+Servon found that traditional financial institutions, like banks, don't provide the freedom and flexibility that certain financial demographics need, while alternative financial institutions do.